VODAN-Development/Emergency-Diary/README.md

   - ### Login (if you already have an account):
     - Enter Email ID and password -> Click Login
     - Click Authorize
-  - ### Create a new account
+  - ### Create a new account:
     - Click Sign Up -> Enter your Email ID and password
     - Click Register
     - Under Pods section -> if already a Pod URL is configured -> Scroll down and click Continue Authentication -> Authorize
-        - ### if not:
+  - ### If not:
     - Click Create Pod -> then provide name -> choose: "Use WebID in the Pod and register it to your account" option
     - Click Create Pod -> it shows your newly created Pod URL -> Click Back
-            - Scroll down and click Continue Authentication -> Authorize Once logged in, the application establishes a secure session and gains permission to interact with your Solid Pod.
+    - Scroll down and click Continue Authentication -> Authorize
+     Once logged in, the application establishes a secure session and gains permission to interact with your Solid Pod.

 ## User Roles and Usage
 ### Refugee / Emergency Data Owner (My Secure Data Place)